programmerq/docker.github.io/datacenter/ucp/2.0/guides/high-availability/backups-and-disaster-recovery.md

 You should now have your UCP cluster up and running.

+## Recovering without a backup during loss of Quorum

 Additionally, in the event where half or more controller nodes are lost and cannot be recovered to a healthy state, the system can only be restored through the following disaster recovery procedure.
 It is important to note that this